 Guys.
 I like coffee!
-Apparently, I just need to find the right spots.
+I just need to find the right spots.

 2) Keep Talking to Everyone—You Never Know What Will Inspire You!

 The MVP for the night for me was Mat—Creeds’ new barista who let me get deep with expressing my role as a father and relating my realisations in my journey to record it all for my kids to Robert Bly’s Iron John: A Book About Men which I’m now planning to read soon as I get a chance.
-I also learned a ton from Marlon Durrant, who taught me that “bespoke” wasn’t as simple as I thought and that one should expect nothing less than something custom-built from the ground up if they’re investing good money in it.
-I chatted with people I’d fallen out of touch with because life’s too busy, made great new connections… it was a great night for just being human and I love being able to do that sometimes.
+I also learned a ton from Marlon Durrant, who taught me that “bespoke” wasn’t as simple as I thought—one should expect nothing less than something custom-built from the ground up if they’re investing in it!
+I chatted with people I’d lost touch with because life’s too busy, made great new connections… it was a great night for just being human, and I love doing that sometimes.

 3) If I Don’t Tell the Father’s Story, Who Will?

 As I looked at my peers and saw a lineup of male fashion bloggers all dressed in black as if in uniform, I realised I had a responsibility to hold it down for my fellow Dads.
 To show that we don’t somehow become irrelevant amongst men because we get a new calling in our lives.
-Too many people still believe the Dad to be this lesser character from our portrayal in decades past, and the conversations I had that evening showed me not only is there plenty of room to change that, there are people aplenty who’re hungry for it.
-If I doubted it before, I’m definitely sure about it now!
+Too many people still believe the Dad to be this lesser character from years of typecasting, and the conversations I had showed me not only is there plenty of room to change that, people aplenty are also hungry for it.
+If I doubted it before, I’m sure about it now!

 Let’s get it.